yunruse/pxdlib/docs/api/PXDFile.md

 ## Methods

+For editing purposes:

 - `open()`.
 Starts a transaction to modify the document.
 Changes will only be made on `close()`.
 - `close()`.
 Closes a transaction and commits any changes made. `open()` and `close()` are useful in certain edge cased, but it is recommended to use a `with pxd` block.

+For accessing layers:

+- `children` is a list of the top-level layers, ordered as seen in the document.
+- `all_layers()` provides a list of _all_ layers in the document, ordered as seen in the document.

 ## Metadata